 - In the Supreme Court case Hogan v.
 Kaltag Tribal Council and the Ninth Circuit case Parks v.
 Native Village of Minto, the department helped successfully support the inherent sovereignty of Alaska Native village tribal courts to adjudicate child custody matters.

 - The department defended the validity of tribe-specific employment preferences in leases relating to a particular tribe’s trust resources.
 The department successfully argued that such preferences are based on political classifications, grounded in the government-to-government relationship between the United States and tribal nations and are therefore permissible under Title VII of the Civil Rights Act.

 - ENRD’s Indian Resources Section continues to assert water rights claims for the benefit of tribes in order to secure safe and reliable drinking water for tribes, as well as water for sanitation, economic development and other purposes.
-Most recently, the department successfully argued that the Agua Caliente Band of Cahuilla Indians’ federal reserved water rights include groundwater.
+For example, the department successfully argued that the Agua Caliente Band of Cahuilla Indians’ federal reserved water rights include groundwater.
 Further, the department contributed to six landmark Indian water rights settlements and corresponding statutes which, when fully implemented, will resolve complex and contentious water rights issues in New Mexico, Arizona, Montana and Nevada.
-The department also successfully defended claims for the benefit of the Klamath Tribes in the Klamath Basin Adjudication in Oregon, for the Confederated Tribes of the Yakama Nation in the Yakima River Basin in Washington and the Pyramid Lake Paiute Tribe in Nevada.
+The department also successfully defended claims for the benefit of the Klamath Tribes in the Klamath Basin Adjudication in Oregon; for the Confederated Tribes of the Yakama Nation in the Yakima River Basin in Washington; and the Pyramid Lake Paiute Tribe in Nevada.
 The department remains involved in 29 complex water rights adjudications in nearly every western state.